henrydhall/henrydhall/README.md

 - Hello there, I’m Henry Hall.
-I'm pursuing a degree in applied math from BYU with a minor in computer science.
+I'm pursuing a degree in mathematics from Weber State.
 I'm looking for work as a security analyst intern, but I'd be happy doing anything with software and technology.
+- Mostly right now I'm just messing around and doing personal projects that interest me and help me develop new skills.
 - I’m currently learning .NET Core and Entity Framework Core.
 I have experience in C/C++, Python, SQL/CCL, some web development, and some Java a long time ago.
 - I’m looking to collaborate on really anything, especially cyber security.
 - You can reach me at henrydhall3.14@gmail.com